In 2014, Children's Week focused on every child's right to speak and be heard.

 Children’s Week is a national program recognising the talents, skills, achievements and rights of young people.
 It is based on the articles expressed in the United Nations Convention on the Rights of the Child, highlighting play, wellbeing and protection.

 The Department works in partnership with local governments, Victorian schools and early childhood services to host activities during Children's Week that focus community attention on the needs and achievements of children and young people as they thrive, learn and grow.
+The program is also supported by the Federal Government.

 During Children’s Week, local councils, organisations, schools and early childhood services organise a range of open days, displays and special events that celebrate childhood, showcase children's achievements.